Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “Where are who, milord?”
 The owner of the female voice from earlier stepped forward from behind Pharazon.
 Suhel was a hulking brown Werelupe, nearly as large as the king himself, with chartreuse eyes and bone armour studded with spikes.
 The long, dark mane of crimped hair on her head had fangs woven into it, and they dangled and clattered when she moved.

 “The others,” the king said.
 “There are two more.
 A Zafara and a… big one.”
-He craned his neck and his ear twitched, and Terra realized he didn’t know what a Grundo was, since they were from space.
+His ear twitched, and Terra realized he didn’t know what a Grundo was, since they were from space.

 “These were the only two delivered, sire,” Suhel said.